 You can also prevent unauthorized access to S3 by enforcing least privilege access and granting permissions to identities only when specific tasks need to be performed.

-AWS offers several tools for implementing least privilege access including IAM user policies and Permissions Boundaries for IAM Entities, Amazon S3 bucket policies, Amazon S3 access control lists (ACLs), and Service Control Policies.
+AWS offers several tools for implementing least privilege access including IAM user policies and Permissions Boundaries for IAM Entities, Amazon S3 bucket policies, Amazon S3 bucket ACL (access control lists), and Service Control Policies.

-In addition, it’s a good idea to keep a running tab over all the human and non-person identities that have access to your S3 data.
+In addition, it’s a good idea to keep a running tab over all the human and non-person identities that have access to your S3.
 This can be easily achieved using Sonrai Dig.

 Identification of your Cloud assets is a crucial aspect of governance and security.
 You need to have visibility of all your Amazon S3 resources to assess their security posture and take action on potential areas of weakness.